Skip to main content

 In the Philippines, certain employee benefits are mandated by law.
 These include:

-- Social Security System (SSS): This program provides protection for workers through benefits such as retirement, disability, sickness, maternity, and death benefits.
-Contributions are shared by both employees and employers.
+• Social Security System (SSS): This program provides protection for workers through benefits such as retirement, disability, sickness, maternity, unemployment, and death benefits.
+Contributions are shared by both employees and employers under the current SSS schedule.

-- Pag-IBIG Fund: A mandatory savings scheme that supports workers in securing housing and provides short-term loans.
-Both parties contribute to this fund.
+• Pag-IBIG Fund: A mandatory savings scheme that supports workers in securing housing and provides short-term loans.
+Both parties contribute to this fund in accordance with current HDMF rules.

-- Employees’ Compensation Program (ECP): This program covers employees who suffer work-related injuries or illnesses, offering compensation for medical expenses and lost wages.
+• Employees’ Compensation Program (ECP): This program covers employees who suffer work-related injuries or illnesses, offering compensation for medical expenses and lost wages.
+The contribution is employer-paid.

-- 13th Month Pay: Employees receive an additional salary, equivalent to one-twelfth of their basic annual salary, typically paid out during December.
+• 13th Month Pay: Employees receive an additional salary, equivalent to one-twelfth of their basic annual salary, typically paid out not later than 24 December.

-- Service Incentive Leave: Employees with one year of service are entitled to five days of paid leave each year.
+• Service Incentive Leave: Employees with one year of service are entitled to five days of paid leave each year, subject to legal coverage rules and exemptions.

-- Maternity Leave: Female employees are granted 105 days of paid maternity leave, with an option for an additional 30 days of unpaid leave.
+• Maternity Leave: Female employees are granted 105 days of paid maternity leave, with an option for an additional 30 days of unpaid leave, subject to the governing maternity law.

-- Paternity Leave: Male employees are entitled to seven days of paid leave following the birth of their child.
+• Paternity Leave: Male employees are entitled to seven days of paid leave following the birth of their child, subject to the legal conditions.

 Additional Employee Benefits